Degree Programs: Scope and Objectives

 The undergraduate program offers majors in Dance and in World Arts and Cultures.

-While operating with considerable independence, our two degree streams are unified by WACD's common concern for aesthetic production, corporeality and performance, the dynamics of "tradition," and "culture-building" in contemporary societies.
-Connections are forged between critical theory and artistic practice and attention is given to the changing social roles and responsibilities of artist practitioners and scholars of the arts in the U.S. and worldwide.
+While operating with considerable independence, the two graduate degree areas are unified by the department's common concern for aesthetic production, corporeality and performance, the dynamics of tradition, and culture-building in contemporary societies.
+Connections are forged between critical theory and artistic practices and attention is given to the changing social roles and responsibilities of artists, practitioners, and scholars of the arts in the U.S. and worldwide.

 Undergraduates and graduates have excelled in fields including technology and the arts, videography, documentary work, public service, education, theatrical/events production, performing arts, urban planning, law, environmental activism, public health, and medicine.
 They have made careers in community non-profits and activist groups, government arts agencies, museums, and arts foundations.
 Potential careers for M.A., Ph.D., and M.F.A. graduates also include positions in research universities and colleges, and M.F.A. graduates are active as choreographers/performers in their own companies or with other professional organizations.